dice-project/DICE-Simulation/bundles/es.unizar.disco.pnml.m2m/examples/Posidonia/README.txt

 - CEP scenario (high level view)
 - CEPScenario(AD)

-The four scenarios together with the Deployment Diagram are annotated with the MARTE profile and they can be used to perform performance analysis with the GreatSPN simulator.
+The four scenarios together with the Deployment Diagram are properly annotated with the MARTE profile.

 Reference: